THUBear-wjy/LogGrep/README.md

 ``python3 elastic_bulk_s.py ./Apache.log Apache``

+We have listed all testing commands in ./ESTesting/ES4test.txt and also listed the predict running time, notice some logs may cause a very log inserting time (up to 7-22 hours)

 The compression time can be found when running this inserting process and the compression size can be found with

 ``curl -X GET localhost:9200/_cat/indices?v``